klehmann/domino-jna/README.md

 the C API) or `NotesIDTable`do have a `recycle()`method.

 ### Registration of local Notes.jar
-Before running the test cases or building the project, your local Notes.jar file needs to be added to Maven as a repository, because it's platform and Domino version dependent.
+Before running the test cases or building the project, your local Notes.jar file needs to be added to Maven's local repository, because it's platform and Domino version dependent.

 **For Windows, use this syntax (with the right path to Notes.jar on your machine):**